spiral/docs/docs/en/start/commands.md

 # Console Commands

 The framework exposes the number of commands to control the build and help in development.

-To list all available console commands:
+To list all available console commands use the following command:

 ```bash
 $ php app.php